great river race

 Great River Race – How it started

-It was inspired by the immense interest generated by a 1987 charity event in which the famous Doggett’s Coat & Badge winners from The Company of Watermen & Lightermen rowed its shallop, or passenger barge, from Hampton Court to The Tower of London.
+The Great River Race was inspired by the immense interest generated by a 1987 charity event in which the famous Doggett’s Coat & Badge winners from The Company of Watermen & Lightermen rowed its shallop, or passenger barge, from Hampton Court to The Tower of London.

 The idea that emerged was to find the UK Traditional Boat Champions by issuing an all-comers challenge to beat the Doggett’s men – racing on a handicap basis.
 Entries were restricted to traditional-style, coxed craft powered by a minimum of four oars or paddles.
 And, in keeping with the Company’s historic responsibility to apprentice and licence Watermen to carry passengers on the tidal Thames, each boat had to carry a passenger.